 Private Yoga: Private or semi-private classes are available to enhance your yoga practice with attention to your specific needs.

 Restorative Yoga: A rejuvenating class that induces deep relaxation through a series of gentle, supported poses.

 Stretch, Release & Heal: This class combines light to moderate stretches with a focus on releasing tension, mental and physical fatigue and on letting go negative beliefs and attitudes as a basis for healing.

 Tai Chi/Qigong: Combine basic Chinese principles with a flowing sequence of postures.
 Based on relaxation and awareness, this mind-body martial arts practice reduces stress while increasing overall body awareness through movement, coordination and proper alignment.
 It helps to improve the flow of “qi” or life force in the human body and restore internal harmony.
 You will find it a perfect complement to your yoga practice.
 Flow into well-being and rejuvenation.

-Vinyasa: An energetic practice, based on a Vinyasa (connected or flowing movement) style of Yoga, which builds endurance, strength and flexibilty - great for anyone intrested in wanting an active, flowing practice.
+Vinyasa: An energetic practice, based on a Vinyasa (connected or flowing movement) style of Yoga, which builds endurance, strength and flexibility - great for anyone interested in wanting an active, flowing practice.

 Yin Yoga: Yin Yoga is a passive style of yoga in which poses are held for minutes at a time before releasing.
 Yin works at the level of connective tissues and promotes circulation along the energetic pathways.
 It releases deeply held tension below the musculature, strengthens healthy organ function, and promotes emotional wellness.
 Yin provides a safe experience for students to train their minds and bodies to gracefully explore their edges.
 Yin is an ideal complement to movement-based, yang-oriented activities.

 Yoga Lab: Yoga Lab for those who enjoy detail and exploring the broader spectrum of yoga, suitable for all levels or experience.